ologdm/muvi-tracker/README.md

     - movies - more categories
     - TV Series support
     - actor cards support
-    - filter and sort on MyList catogory
+    - filter and sort on MyList category
 - Animations and other graphic features